-As it requires the company’s existing security system to work, the SimpliSafe wireless outdoor security camera isn’t the most affordable outdoor cam available.
+As it requires the company’s existing security system to work, the outdoor camera for SimpliSafe isn’t the most affordable device available.
 Paying extra for a subscription unlocks a bunch of added features on the camera too, but that’s another cost that you need to consider.
 However, if you’re looking to invest a chunk of cash in a whole-home system, this camera is one of the best on the market.

 Clear, sharp video - both day and night